Planning Performance Metrics

 Why is this metric important?

-In 2022, 35% of applications received an initial response from the Planning Department within 30 days.
-It is important to track this metric to measure the Department’s ability to provide predictable and timely responses to applicants.
-In addition, this target will assist the Department to analyze what improvements can be made to both internal and external processes that affect the review cycle of permit applications.
+In 2022, 35% of applications received an initial response from the Community Development Department, Planning Division within 30 days.
+It is important to track this metric to measure the Division’s ability to provide predictable and timely responses to applicants.
+In addition, this target will assist staff in analyzing what improvements can be made to both internal and external processes that affect the review cycle of permit applications.

 How is the data calculated?